Speak the Language, Win More Business

 At every step of this customer journey, success hinges on tailoring the experience for the proper audience.
 This is true not only for websites serving primary English-speaking markets, but for translated sites serving global customers, too.

-"A commitment to a highly-relevant localized experience goes a long way to build brand awareness, generate revenue, drive leads and increase customers," Erdem says.
+"A commitment to a highly-relevant localised experience goes a long way to build brand awareness, generate revenue, drive leads and increase customers," Erdem says.
 "If international users can't find your site, or can't understand its content, or don't know where to click, they won't trust your company.
 They'll leave the site without any interaction."

 This is where resonant, authentic translated online content plays a critical role.
 Billions of global customers deserve—and expect—to be engaged in their preferred languages.
-In fact, in many cases, serving localized content is the only viable path to global growth.
+In fact, in many cases, serving localised content is the only viable path to global growth.
 E-commerce sales trends show much higher growth rates for non-English speaking countries such as China and Mexico (with 24.4% and 16.5% growth higher than the global average, respectively).

 “Building customer trust requires a meaningful shift in how you communicate with people in new markets,” he advises.
 “Companies should no longer be thinking ‘internationally.’
 They should be thinking transnationally.”